 It works in that you learn from others, have an opportunity to inform folks of your business and you generate a business connection group.
 As time goes on, you develop contacts with their customers and the spider web of potential customers begins spinning.

 The drawback is the time commitment.
 I learned that in order for this to work, you have to commit around 4 to 5 hours per week.
 At first that seems doable, but I can assure you that it is beyond difficult to maintain if you are trying to earn a living.
 This is a great way to get the ball rolling.
 After a year or so and your business is going, you can begin to cut back and then ultimately resign your spot.
 I found out that it worked well for me for about 2 years and then I had way too much work to do and still maintain an active participation rate.

 The other option is join your local chamber of commerce and try to get on one of their professional development groups.
 They meet once a week or every other week for group participation.
 Similar to BNI, they each have a minute to market their business and then cover a group topic.
 The moderator keeps the group on task and you learn from others as they learn from you.

 In addition to their professional groups, the local chamber sponsors meet and greets or some form of business gatherings.
 It is here that you will meet other business folks.
 It’s a wonderful learning environment but depending on your business, you’ll discover that others in your industry are there too.
 Don’t get discouraged, it is actually an opportunity to learn and develop relationships with the competition.
 Believe it or not, you need them too.
 I’ll explain in later articles.

-So now I have explained to you where to begin this process.
+I have explained to you where to begin this process.
 Your next step is to understand the difference between advertising and marketing.
 From there you can develop a plan of action for marketing for your business based on your industry, your small business, and you.
 Act on Knowledge.